 * Source: The Illustrated Encyclopedia of Healing Herbs by C. Norman Shealy, MD, PhD

 Where to Buy The Best Earl Grey Tea

-Their London Earl Grey is delicious.
-It’s made with black tea from China flavored with oil of bergamot.
+I've only tried their London Earl Grey, but they have various teas flavored with bergamot.
+The London is a premium black tea from China flavored with the oil of bergamot.
 It comes as a full-leaf tea in individually wrapped bags.

-Teabox makes a traditional Earl Grey blend from Assam black tea and pure bergamot extract.
-This is a nice full-bodied and robust tea.
-They have a variety of teas flavored with oil of bergamot.
+Teabox makes a traditional Earl Grey blend with premium Assam black tea and pure bergamot extract, which lends a citrusy twist.
+This is a full-bodied and robust tea with a rich amber-colored infusion.
+They have a variety of teas flavored with the oil of bergamot.

-The Earl Grey Citrus black tea is a blend of black teas from India with the natural oil of bergamot.
-The dry leaf is delightfully fragrant.
-The fruity citrus flavor also makes a great iced tea.
+Vahdam's Earl Grey Citrus Black is a blend of black teas from India with the natural oil of bergamot fruit, a pear-shaped sour orange originally found in Italy.
+The dry leaf is delightfully fragrant with a bright liquoring cup.
+This tea's fruity and aromatic citrus flavor makes it a great iced tea.

 Hands down the best tasting lemonade.
 I love the fragrance, the smell, its just addicting, I can't stop drinking this!
 The lavender aroma filled my whole kitchen .